ElementsProject/libwally-core/README.md

 running `setup.py` or (when compiling manually) `./configure`.

-You can also install the binary wally releases using the released wheel files without having to compile the library.
+You can also install the binary wally releases using the released wheel files without having to compile the library, e.g.:

-For wheel releases you can install directly using the released wheel files and pip install, e.g.:

 ```
 pip install wallycore-0.4.0-cp27-cp27mu-linux_x86_64.whl